Hear how some regional jazz students are performing together in isolation

 Seattle's Washington Middle School Jazz Band sent us these two terrific videos.
 The first is "When You're Smiling" arranged by Tom Kubis; the second is "Tall Cotton" by Sammy Nestico.
 The band is under the direction of Michael Sundt.

 Multi-instrumentalist Nic Lofgren just graduated from Bainbridge High School.
 He was the KNKX student DJ in March of this year.
 Here are two original songs performed by the Nic Lofgren Quartet with Nic on clarinet.
-The first is "Stringbean" and the second is "Spring Clean."
+The first is "Stringbean" and the second is "Spring Queen."